Writing, like any other skill, is something you can get better at with time and practice. Learn how.

 Each of these components can influence the quality of writing.

-Being able to write well is a form of effective communication, which many employers see as a crucial job skill.
-In fact, strong communication—spanning written, verbal, non-verbal, and visual—is among the nine common employability skills that employers seek in job candidates.
+Writing well is a form of effective communication, which many employers see as a crucial job skill.
+In fact, strong communication—spanning written, verbal, nonverbal, and visual—is among the nine common employability skills that employers seek in job candidates.

 Regardless of your role, with good writing skills, you can clearly transcribe your thoughts into meaningful messages, enabling you to share your ideas, build relationships, and strengthen your professional image.